Putting in a ventilation system to your home can keep indoor air from being stuffy and control humidity levels.

 - Coughing and sneezing.
 Allergies or colds can cause these symptoms, but they shouldn’t be worse at home.

 - Too much dust despite weekly cleaning.
-You may need to upgrade your air filter or add a filtration system from Service Experts Heating & Air Conditioning.
+You may need to get a new air filter or add a filtration system from Service Experts Heating & Air Conditioning.

 - Humidity issues.
-Dryness can cause itchy eyes and amplify respiratory symptoms.
-Too much moisture can cause mold or mildew growth.
+Dryness can cause itchy eyes and amplify respiratory issues.
+Too much moisture can lead to mold or mildew growth.

 - Hot or cold spots.
-This can be tied to air quality, especially if your HVAC system is having trouble balancing temperature and humidity.
+This can be tied to air quality, especially if your HVAC system is having problems controlling temperature and humidity.

 - Nausea.
-This can be a reaction to the chemicals or pollutants in your home.
-It can also be a warning of high carbon monoxide levels.
-Make sure that you have a operating carbon monoxide detector in your home.
+This can be a response to the chemicals or pollutants in your home.
+It can also be a indication of high carbon monoxide levels.
+Check that you have a operating carbon monoxide detector in your home.